mkang315/BGF-YOLO/README.md

 - IEEE Full Name Reference Style</br>
 Ming Kang, Chee-Ming Ting, Fung Fung Ting, and Raphaël C.-W. Phan.
 Bgf-yolo: Enhanced yolov8 with multiscale attentional feature fusion for brain tumor detection.
 In *MICCAI*, pages 35–45, 2024.</br>
-<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including CVPR, ICCV, and WACV, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of NeurIPS and ICLR are similar to.
+<sup>**NOTE:** This is a modification to the standard IEEE Reference Style and used by most IEEE/CVF conferences, including *CVPR*, *ICCV*, and *WACV*, to render first names in the bibliography as "Firstname Lastname" rather than "F. Lastname" or "Lastname, F.", which the reference styles of *NeurIPS* and *ICLR* are similar to.

 - Elsevier Numbered Style</br>
 M. Kang, C.-M. Ting, F.F.
 Ting, R.C.-W. Phan, BGF-YOLO: Enhanced YOLOv8 with multiscale attentional feature fusion for brain tumor detection, in: M.G.
 Linguraru, Q. Dou, A. Feragen, S. Giannarou, B. Glocker, K. Lekadir, et al. (Eds.), Proceedings of the 27th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), 6–10 October 2024, Marrakesh, Morocco, Springer, Cham, Germany, 2024, pp. 35–45.</br>